Skip to Content

 Part 1: Dribble entry and back screen

-It is also derived from insights within The Complete Guide to the High Post Offense vs. Any Defense by Dana Altman.
+It is derived from insights within The Complete Guide to the High Post Offense vs. Any Defense by Dana Altman.

 Also, as that happens, 2 initially cuts to the basket via a back screen set by 5 and then eventually continues the cut through to the right side corner.